trussworks/terraform-aws-acm-cert/README.md

 Creates the following resources:

-* ACM certificate
+- ACM certificate
-* Route53 record used to validate TLS certificate
+- Route53 record used to validate TLS certificate
-* Optional association with an ALB listener
+- Optional association with an ALB listener

 ## Terraform Versions

-_This is how we're managing the different versions._
+_This is how we're managing the different versions.
+Terraform 0.13.
+Pin module version to ~> 3.0.
+Submit pull-requests to master branch.
+_
 Terraform 0.12.
 Pin module version to ~> 2.0.
-Submit pull-requests to master branch.
+Submit pull-requests to tf12 branch.

 Terraform 0.11.
 Pin module version to ~> 1.0.
 Submit pull-requests to terraform011 branch.